-Management has evaluated subsequent events through April 10, 2017, the date these December 31, 2016 financial statements were available to be issued.
+Management has evaluated subsequent events through April 6, 2018, the date these December 31, 2017 financial statements were available to be issued.

-9. 2017 Water Supply Outlook:
+9. 2018 Water Supply Outlook:

-Thanks to late rains in the spring of 2016 the District received a 100% water allocation from Reclamation for the 2016 water year.
-With the late rains and the number of acres in transition to orchards the District only delivered 36,000 acre feet of water.
-The District's contract is for 53,000 acre-feet of water and we have agreements with 2 settlement contractors for water, one for 4,500-6,000 acre-feet and another for 3,500 acre feet of water.
+Thanks to record rains in the winter 2016/17 and an exceptionally wet spring of 2017 the District received a 100% water allocation from Reclamation for the 2017 water year.
+With the late rains and the number of acres in transition to orchards the District only delivered 40,000 acre feet of water.

+The District's contract is for 53,000 acre-feet of water.
+For 2018 the District has agreements with 3 settlement contractors for water, one for 2,600 acre-feet, another 4,500-6,000 acre-feet and another for 3,500 acre feet of water.
 These contracts have the contingency to provide water in critical years if the District buys the water every year.
-The total critical year supply is 4,500 acre-feet.
-This is the amount of water which was transferred into the District during each critical year 2014 and 2015.
-These agreements insure the landowners are in a good position for the next critical year at reasonable costs.
+The total critical year supply is 7,100 acre-feet.
+These agreements insure our landowners are in a good position for the next critical year at reasonable costs.